Quasinormal modes from numerical relativity with Bayesian inference

 Given a two-dimensional marginalized posterior on the real and imaginary part of a QNM amplitude, the significance of that QNM can be defined by how confidently the posterior excludes the point $C_{\alpha}=0$.
 This significance $\mathcal{S}_\alpha$ is defined in App.~\ref{app:significance}.
 The significance varies in the range $0\leq \mathcal{S}_\alpha\leq 1$ with higher values corresponding to QNMs that are confidently detected in the NR data.

 Figure \ref{fig:significance} plots the significance $\mathcal{S}_{\alpha}$ for each QNM in the model as a function of the start time for both GP and WN kernels.
 At early times, all the QNM amplitude posteriors are peaked confidently away from zero with high significance, $\mathcal{S}_\alpha \approx 1$.
 At late start times the significance of the QNMs drop off in a predictable order, with the higher order overtones decaying first and the fundamental mode surviving longest.
-The significance values defined using the GP kernel remain higher than those obtained using the WN kernel for longer; this is related to the fact the GP posteriors are narrower (see, for example, Fig.~\ref{fig:amplitudes_corner}) and much more constraining than the WN posteriors.
+The significance values defined using the standard kernel remain higher than those obtained using the simple kernel for longer; this is related to the fact the GP posteriors are narrower (see, for example, Fig.~\ref{fig:amplitudes_corner}) and much more constraining than the WN posteriors.
 At around $t_0 = 16M$, the significance of the second WN overtone fluctuates.
 This indicates that the amplitude posterior moves closer to zero -- corresponding to a lower significance -- and then further away as $t_0$ changes.
 The behavior is investigated further in Fig.~\ref{fig:amplitude_spiral} and App.~\ref{app:320qnm}, where it is demonstrated that this may relate to the omission of QNMs from the model, in particular, the absence of the $(3,2,0,+)$ mode.
 Hereafter, fits are performed using Model 2, which includes this mode.

 Figure \ref{fig:mass_spin_corner} shows the two-dimensional marginalized posterior on the mass and spin at a fixed value of $t_0 = 17M$.
 In both cases, the parameters are well-constrained, which is important because it means the model described in Sec.~\ref{sec:likelihood} is likely to be accurate.
 This is quantified in App.~\ref{app:linearisedapproximation}.